 The International City/County Management Association (ICMA) has censured University City's City Manager Lehman Walker and barred him from future membership.

 The decision was made by the ICMA executive board at its Feb.
 25 meeting and announced via press release on Feb.
 29.

-Walker announced he was leaving ICMA on Feb.
+Walker on Feb.
 17. He cited budgetary reasons for his departure from the organization.

 "The ICMA decision is a conclusive example of why I recently resigned from this voluntary organization," Walker told Patch Wednesday.
 "Not only is the Board’s action politically motivated, it is driven by an interpretation of a so called Code that is simply used to protect certain members.
 I have already confirmed my resignation from the association since there is no job requirement that I belong.
 This type of political activity is contrary to my personal rights.
 I see no future value of the association for me personally or for University City at a cost of $1,100 per year.
 I can understand why only one in five city managers chooses to belong to this organization."

 The ICMA codes requires that members not have ongoing communications about local government matters with elected officials in another local government when there is an incumbent manager.